google/tachometer/README.md

 > More precisely, the 95% confidence level describes the *long-run proportion of
 > confidence intervals that will contain the true value*.
 Hypothetically, if you
-> run RUNNER over and over again in the same configuration, then while you'll
+> run tachometer over and over again in the same configuration, then while you'll
 > get a slightly different confidence interval every time, it should be the case
 > that *95% of those confidence intervals will contain the true value*.
 See
 > [Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval#Meaning_and_interpretation)